mlabs-haskell/catalyst-funded-projects/Fund7/Double-DAO/README.md

 (August 2022)

 Recently, the Clarity Discord server has seen a robust increase in the number of members as the governance NFT is in its early stages of release and the first community vote was opened.
 Work has begun on a DAO incubator program that is currently up for [Catalyst funding](https://cardano.ideascale.com/c/idea/414261).
 Moreover, work ramped-up on integrating wiht a key early partner project.
-Initial PRs concerning voting integration were submitted for review.
+Initial PRs concerning voting integration were submitted for review and merged.
 DAO Alliance underway, and promos and outreach were continued.
 A partner DAO readied the release of its staking mechanism.

 (July 2022)